 Important!: Make sure email templates that include a link/button to pay are updated with the

-address of your Print Reach Pay hosted payment page (Please see the section below on how to update the paymentlink)
+address of your Print Reach Pay hosted payment page.

 After selecting a template, an email message will appear, verify the contents of the message and